Mrgiraffe0102/qhfzbio/readme.txt

 License: CC0 1.0 Universal (CC0 1.0)
 Source: https://stocksnap.io/photo/landscape-man-NXJPTEG0WP

-The rest of the bundled images are created by Cryout Creations and released with the theme under GPLv3.
+The rest of the bundled images are created by MrGiraffe Creations and released with the theme under GPLv3.

 == Changelog ==